Jordan Fisher: Television

 Fisher's first television roles were in 2009 as a guest star on The Hustler on Crackle and iCarly on Nickelodeon.
-His first major part was as Grace Bowman's half-brother Jacob on seasons 4 and 5 of ABC Family's The Secret Life of the American Teenager.
+His first major part was as Grace Bowman (Megan Park)'s half-brother Jacob Bowman Gudina on seasons 4 and 5 of ABC Family's The Secret Life of the American Teenager.
 He portrayed the recurring character Holden Dippledorf on Liv and Maddie on the Disney Channel starting in 2015, and has also appeared in The Thundermans and Teen Wolf.
 He played the surfer gang leader Seacat in the cable TV movies Teen Beach Movie (2013) and Teen Beach 2 (2015).
-On Grease: Live, a live performance of Grease televised on Fox, Fisher starred as Doody, opposite Carly Rae Jepsen as his girlfriend Frenchy.
-He sings a rendition of "Those Magic Changes" that was widely praised as a highlight of the show.
-In September 2017, Fisher began competing as one of the celebrities on the 25th season of Dancing with the Stars.
-His professional partner was Lindsay Arnold.
-On November 21, Fisher and Arnold reached the finals, and were declared the winners of the season.
+In Grease: Live!, a 2016 live performance of Grease televised on Fox, Fisher starred as Anthony "Doody" DelFuego, opposite Carly Rae Jepsen as his girlfriend Frenchy Facciano.
+He sang a rendition of "Those Magic Changes" which was praised as a highlight of the show.
+Soon after Grease: Live!, he appeared as Ian Johnson in "The Strike in the Chord", season 11 episode 16 of the popular crime TV series Bones.
+In September 2017, Fisher competed as a celebrity on the 25th season of Dancing with the Stars, pairing up with his professional partner Lindsay Arnold.
+On November 21, they finished in first place, making him the youngest male winner on the show.